-AP World History is a fascinating survey of the evolution of human civilization from the beginning of recorded history to the present.
-Because it spans thousands of years and covers the rise and fall of countless empires and nations across the globe, it might seem like an overwhelming amount of information to remember for one test.
+AP World History is a fascinating survey of the evolution of human civilization from 1200 CE to the present.
+Because it spans almost 1,000 years and covers massive changes in power, culture, and technology across the globe, it might seem like an overwhelming amount of info to remember for one test.

 How to Use These AP World History Notes

-The notes in this article will help you review all the information you need to know for the AP World History exam.If you’re missing any notes from class or are just looking for a more organized run-through of the curriculum, you can use them as a reference.
+The notes in this article will help you review all the information you need to know for the AP World History exam.If you are missing any notes from class or just looking for a more organized run-through of the curriculum, you can use this guide as a reference.